jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/6 Objectives.md

 You can think of Aliases as the quest defining roles that various people and places will play in the course of its story.
 Each alias points to a specific reference or place in the game world.
 For our example quest, these roles include Bendu, the thief, and the amulet.
 Each of these has to get defined in a slightly different way.

-Open up your quest again and this time go over to the [Quest Aliases tab](https://ck.uesp.net/wiki/Quest_Alias_Tab "Quest Alias Tab").
+Open up your quest again and this time go over to the [[Quest Alias Tab]].
 It's pretty much a big empty table at this point.
 Right-click in the table and select "New Reference Alias" to open up a large intimidating window.
-Thankfully we'll be ignoring almost all of it for now (most of this functionality will be explained later in [the tutorial devoted to aliases](https://ck.uesp.net/wiki/Bethesda_Tutorial_Quest_Aliases "Bethesda Tutorial Quest Aliases")).
+Thankfully we'll be ignoring almost all of it for now (most of this functionality will be explained later in [[9 Aliases|the tutorial devoted to aliases]].

 Fill in "Bendu" for the Alias Name field at the top, then check the "Unique Actor" radio button and select "GSQBenduOlo" from the pulldown menu it enables.
 When you're done, the window should look like this: